Giresharu/TMPro-Player/Assets/README-en.md

 https://github.com/Giresharu/TMPro-Player.git?path=Assets#1.1.0
 ```
 It is recommended to specify the version number when installing via Git URL to avoid automatically updating to the latest repository instead of the latest version.
 This ensures that you install a stable repository.

+### Installing Examples

+After installing the plugin, you can find the example package `Examples.unitypackage` in the path `Packages/com.gsr.tmproplayer/Example/`.
+The examples showcase the functionalities of "Text Shake," "Text Wave," and "Text Fade-in Appear."

 Usage
 ---